jayswan/strength_training/README.md

   - Weighted
     - I use either a weight vest or a length of webbing hitched around a dumbbell or kettlebell to add weight.
   - Bodyweight
-  - I use a door mounted pull-up bar.
-I do mostly palms-away, shoulder-width pull-ups but I vary grips and widths sometimes.
+  - I do mostly palms-away, shoulder-width pull-ups but I vary grips and widths sometimes.
   - I do not do kipping pull-ups.
   - I do not hyperextend either my elbow or shoulder joints when doing pull-ups; I keep a little tension in both at the end of the range of motion.
   - To improve single-set pull-up count (e.g., for a physical fitness test requirement), do 5 sets of max reps with a 90 second rest, 3-4 days a week.